What makes the Cambridge course in Human, Social and Political Sciences (HSPS) so special?

 Are there any A-level subjects which are particularly useful?

-There are no prerequisite A-level subjects to study HSPS, applicants come from diverse backgrounds with A2-levels (or equivalent) in arts, sciences or combinations of both.
-The majority of our conditional offers are set at A*AA.
-Applicants for Assyriology and Egyptology are encouraged to study an ancient or modern language at A-Level.
+There are no prerequisite A-level subjects to study HSPS, applicants come from diverse backgrounds with A-levels (or equivalent) in arts, sciences or combinations of both.
+The standard conditional offer for HSPS is A*AA at A-level.

 Can I take a gap year?